emdipressi/DH150-Assignment06/README.md

 **_User Comments_**

 In the wire flow the user worked backwards to figure out how to get to the end page.
 I ended up having to explain more simply and clearly how the task worked, going from each page that users have to navigate through to get to the end page.
 For this task the user had to navigate through “Safety” so I think it might be a good idea in the future to have “Safety” on the top bar change text color or have the background highlighted so the user knows where they are in the website.
+The user was able to successfully complete the task.

 ## Task 3